THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 The bread was SUPER popular.

-Most mornings we ate breakfast separate, but had lunch and dinner together.
+Most mornings we ate breakfast separately but had lunch and dinner together.
 David mostly ate cereal for breakfast, while I had precooked and frozen some chorizo with onions and peppers, and made egg scrambles out of that.
 I did have some cereal in case I didn’t feel like cooking, which I ate a few times.

-Lunch was often tuna salad, but I also made chicken salad (from the frozen rotisserie chicken) or egg salad.
+Lunch was often tuna salad, but I also made a chicken salad (from the frozen rotisserie chicken) or egg salad.
 I try to eat a low-carb diet, so I favored apple slices or cabbage wraps to hold my protein, versus David who enjoyed the homemade bread!
 He also ate chips with his lunch.

 Dinner was usually one of my pre-made meals, or if I felt like really cooking one of the frozen raw meats.
 I always served with a carb (pasta or rice) and one veggie.
 If I really didn’t feel like cooking, I made pasta with either the canned meatballs or the bolognese sauce.